Were You Injured in a Delivery Truck Accident?

 - Spinal cord injuries

-On the other hand, companies such as Amazon try to make sure they are never liable for delivery truck accidents.
-For one thing, Amazon delivery drivers are not considered employees of the company.
+Companies such as Amazon try to make sure they are never liable for delivery truck accidents.
+For one thing, Amazon delivery drivers are often not considered employees of the company.
 These delivery drivers are actually employees of third-party delivery companies.
 These companies then contract their workers to Amazon.
-Hence, if a driver working for Amazon causes your accident, you can’t actually file a claim against Amazon.
+If a driver working for Amazon causes your accident, you can’t actually file a claim against Amazon.
 Instead, you have to file a claim against the smaller company that the driver actually works for.

 Having an expert delivery truck accident attorney will make a significant difference for you and your claim.
 Not all attorneys are the same, so you will need to have someone who is knowledgeable about all of the tricks delivery companies will use to fight your claim.